 October 31, 2023 Publication Date

-In the newest entry in the USA Today-bestselling Cameron Winter series, the ex-spy-turned-English professor defies accepted narratives and corrupt local authorities to investigate the murder of a wealthy family in the Chicago suburbs.
+In the newest entry in the USA Today-bestselling Cameron Winter series—after When Christmas Comes and A Strange Habit of Mind—the ex-spy-turned-English professor defies accepted narratives and corrupt local authorities to investigate the murder of a wealthy family in the Chicago suburbs.

 Cameron Winter is known for having a sense about crime.
 His background as a spy trained his mind―and his body―for action, and his current role as an English professor gives him a sharp understanding of human nature.
 But beyond that, he was born with a "strange habit of mind"―the ability to recreate detailed crime scenes in his imagination and dissect the motives and encounters that produced them.
 And after reading a puzzling news story about a wealthy family killed in a small town in the Chicago suburbs, he can't resist the chance to apply this deductive power in the pursuit of justice for the victims.